flamechain/Modules/MoreDocumentation.md

         time.sleep(2)
         stop_threads = False
-        lb = Bar(self.total, self.barLength, self.eta)
+        lb = Bar(self.barLength, self.estimatedTotalTime)
         with concurrent.futures.ThreadPoolExecutor() as executor:
             future = executor.submit(lb.start, lambda: stop_threads)
             time.sleep(1)
             stop_threads = True
 ```

 If you go over the total, then it stops the program.
 If the custom tasks go below, it prompts an error but continues.
-You can read a little more on this [here](./README.md#192-simulatetasks-args).
+You can read a little more on this [here](./README.md#182-simulatetasks-args).

 ### 2.3.2 Random Tasks

-> Note: This is all part of the [SimulateTasks()](./README.md#17-loadingbarsimulatetasks) example class to show whats possible with this module, and to prove that this module can be used in real world application.
+> Note: This is all part of the [SimulateTasks()](./README.md#16-loadingbarsimulatetasks) example class to show whats possible with this module, and to prove that this module can be used in real world application.

 Heres a list in order of what the the method loadtasks() is doing.